vernonlim/CW2024/README.md

 # Unexpected Problems
 ## JavaFX not being included in JREs
-I have encountered this issue before from trying to run another game written in JavaFX actually, but I forgot about it and was surprised.
+I have actually encountered this issue before from trying to run another game written in JavaFX, but I forgot about it and was surprised yet again.
 Modern JREs don't come bundled with JavaFX, and installing it as a library doesn't exactly work.
 As such, I had to install a JDK that comes with it bundled.
 Being on NixOS, I used the `shell.nix` file in the directory to accomplish this.
 ```nix
 { pkgs ? import <nixpkgs> {} }:
   pkgs.mkShell {